RIF vs Layoff: Know the Difference

 December 07, 2021 by Martina Markovska

 We often see the terms RIF and layoff being thrown around to describe the same thing: someone losing their job.
-But no matter how frequently you see these terms being used as one and the same, they are not.
+But no matter how frequently you see these terms being used as the same, they are not.
 This is a common issue that we like to refer to as the RIF vs. layoff mix-up.
-How well do you differentiate between an RIF and layoff?
+How well do you differentiate between an RIF and a layoff?

 Chances are you’ve lost your job or stopped working at some point in your working life.
 Or, at the very least, know someone who has gone through something like this.
 How did they break the news to you?
 Did they use the words layoff or reduction in force?
 (Sometimes people mix this up with fired, too, which is an even bigger issue.)

 These two terms have got many people wondering: Does it matter if you call it an RIF or layoff?
 Isn’t it the same thing at the end of the day?
 Well, not quite exactly.
 These two terms weren’t coined just for the fun of it.
 RIFs and layoffs – believe it or not – are, in fact, different.
 And we must treat them as such.

 RIF vs. Layoff: The Difference

 A layoff is a temporary involuntary separation of employment as a result of budgetary or operational reforms.
 In simpler terms, the organization can’t afford to keep the position open or the position is temporarily unavailable.
 However, the good news about layoffs is that they are not permanent.
 Instead, they are typically temporary.

 The main reason for a layoff is that there is not enough work for the employee to do or some other business decision has led to a role being redundant or unneeded at the current time.
 Employers who issue layoffs do so temporarily, with the honest intention of recalling employees as soon as business picks up.